Graduate Certificate - European History

 Upon successful completion of this certificate, the student will be able to:

-• Discern the origins of World War I in Europe and assess the combatants, strategies and tactics, technological innovation; war in France; war at sea; the peace settlement; and the occupation.
+- Discern the origins of World War I in Europe and assess the combatants, strategy and tactics, technological innovation; war in France; war at sea; the peace settlement; and the occupation.

 Certificate Requirements (18 semester hours)